sav-che/TL-2/Authors/Castetter, Edward Franklin {std. Castetter}.md

-> [!cite] BHL link: this entry starts at [page 457](https://www.biodiversitylibrary.org/item/103861#page/467/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 457](https://www.biodiversitylibrary.org/page/33266764) of TL-2 Suppl.
 III.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Castetter, Edward Franklin (1896-1978), American ethnobotanist and collector of plants, professor at the University of New Mexico since 1928, collected mainly in New Mexico. (*Castetter*).
+Castetter, Edward Franklin (1896-1978), American ethnobotanist and collector of plants, professor at the University of New Mexico since 1928, collected mainly in New Mexico.
+**Abbreviated name**: *Castetter*

 #### Herbarium and types